ABG Shipyard: ED attaches Rs 2,747 cr worth assets in money laundering probe | Business

 The Enforcement Directorate action comes a day after the CBI arrested the founder of the company Rishi Kamlesh Agarwal.

+However, it said, ABG Shipyard Ltd. ''misappropriated'' the credit facilities availed from the consortium and ''diverted'' the funds for the purposes other than its actual cause in the garb of various loans/advances/investments etc. to various related entities incorporated in India and abroad.

+These alleged illegal transactions eventually caused ''monetary loss'' to the tune of Rs 22,842 crore to the banks consortium.
+The attached assets belong to ABG Shipyard Ltd., its group companies, Bermaco Energy Systems Ltd., Dhananjay Datar, Savita Dhananjay Datar, Krishna Gopal Toshniwal and Viren Ahuja, it said.

-The money laundering case stems from the FIR filed by the Central Bureau of Investigation (CBI).
+The money laundering case stems from the FIR filed by the Central Bureau of Investigation (CBI) in February.

 The CBI had registered the case on a complaint from the State Bank of India for the alleged offences of criminal conspiracy, cheating, criminal breach of trust and abuse of official position under the Indian Penal Code (IPC) and the Prevention of Corruption Act.